In this article you will learn How to Understand Your LinkedIn Settings & Privacy.

 If you are new to LinkedIn or planning to be more active on LinkedIn, I encourage you to take the time to review your LinkedIn settings and privacy preferences.
-The Settings & Privacy page can be accessed here if you are reading this while logged into your LinkedIn account.
+The Settings & Privacy page can be accessed here while logged into your LinkedIn account.
 It allows you to manage your LinkedIn account settings and update your privacy and security settings, and set your preferences for how frequently you’re contacted by and through LinkedIn.

 Email addresses: I recommend you provide two email addresses and make your work/business address your primary address.
 If you are an employee and leave your current role, you must be able to access your LinkedIn account via an alternative address.

 Two-step verification: Turn this on to give you an extra layer of protection when logging in from new devices.
 This will send you an SMS code when you first login from a new device.

 Edit your public profile: You can control the elements of your profile that can be viewed by anyone on the internet.
 You do not have to be logged into LinkedIn to view this.
 I do recommend you make most of these visible as it enables you to better showcase your professional skills and control the information available about you online.
 You can show your profile picture, headline, summary, experience, education, skills, projects and more.
 There is a tick box option in this section that allows you to choose what people see.
 Remember – this can be different to what your LinkedIn connections will see and is a personal choice that will depend on your goals for LinkedIn and your online presence.